-Sage Creations Organic Farm based in Palisade, Colorado wholesales nationally more than 40 varieties from a nine-acre farm markets a host of value-added products, including lavender wreaths and lavender-derived aromatherapy and bath and body oils.
+Sage Creations Organic Farm based in Palisade, Colorado wholesales nationally more than 40 varieties from nine-acre farm markets a host of value-added products, including lavender wreaths and lavender-derived aromatherapy and bath and body oils.
 Lavender is one of the farm’s mainstays.

 She also raises sweet cherries, herbs and heirloom vegetables and offers farm and garden classes.